DirtBagXon/3zb2-zigflag/README.md

 The premise is simple: **Get the flag and keep it** - *plays on standard Deathmatch maps*.

-The original `zigmode` was released belated, buggy and only half implemented, I attempted to make this popular feature \
+The original `zigmode` was released belated, buggy and only half implemented, I attempted to make this feature a little \
-a little more refined, for fun.
-Whilst keeping the look and feel of the original game, essentially extending deathmatch. \
+more refined, just for fun.
+I was trying to keep the look and feel of the original deathmatch, but with a few bells and whistles.

-A few **simple** HUD enhancements, an optional flag return feature, optional flagholder frag bonus, flagholder on scoreboard, \
+A few **simple** HUD enhancements, optional flag return feature, optional flagholder frag bonuses, flagholder on scoreboard, \
-added visual/audio notifications and many bugfixes was the final outcome.
+added visual/audio notifications and many bugfixes was the final outcome of playing around with the code.

 The changes subtly alter the game dynamics and improve on the original zigmode game element, IMHO. \
-The original gameplay can still be enabled by disabling the new elements via cvars.
+The original gameplay, with bugfixes, can still be enabled by disabling the new elements via cvars.

 I don't have a Windows development environment to compile a `.dll`, but paths for config, maplist and chaining files have \
 been made unixcentric. `git grep BASEPATH` will provide concerned locations.
 I am happy to include a `.dll` if anyone \
 stumbles across this project and can compile.

-`ZigMode` requires the included `.pak` file and a route chaining file for the map, many popular maps are \
+`ZigMode` requires the included small `.pak` file, for the flag model, and a route chaining file for the map.
+Many popular \
-included, further `.chn` can be created via the mod `chedit` function.
+maps are included, further route chaining `.chn` files can be created via the mod `chedit` function.

 `Capture and Hold` plays best on smaller level maps with a couple of bots throw in.